PSI-edu/spectroscopy-tetracorder/README.md

 some fortran/ratfor and C programs.
 HTML is documentation in the spectral libraries.
 Spectral libraries are binary data.

+Each Tetracorder expert system is a numbered match to the same number source code.
+For example, expert system files tetracorder5.27a2.cmds, tetracorder5.27a.cmds, tetracorder5.27c.cmds, and tetracorder5.27e.cmds in the tetracorder.cmds directory go with the Tetracorder 5.27 source code and both these are frozen except for cosmetic chages that to no affect results (e.g. spelling or printing more infornatio to the rerminal).
+If expert system content changes, a new file name with a new directory will be added (for exampel after tetracorder5.27e.cmds would be tetracorder5.27f.cmds).
+Any code changes that do not parse the expert system will result in a new series, e.g.5.28, thus terracorder5.28 and expert system, e.g. tetracorder5.28a.cmds.

+Spectral library additions will only be additions and are fully backward compatible.

 # Background

 Detection and mapping of minerals, vegetation species, chemicals,